Greetings and welcome,

 With warmest wishes,

-As part of the core educational mission of the Toledo Symphony, the Toledo Symphony Youth Orchestras bring together 200 of the most talented students from Northwest Ohio and Southeast Michigan in an atmosphere of musical excellence.
+As part of the core educational mission of the Toledo Symphony, the Toledo Symphony Youth Orchestras bring together over 200 of the most talented students from Northwest Ohio and Southeast Michigan in an atmosphere of musical excellence.
 Dedicated staff members and musicians work hard to give a top quality musical education to all students regardless of financial circumstance.
-The Toledo Youth Orchestras have been in existence for over 65 years, starting out as a small group of friends meeting for fun, the organization grew into what we know today.
+The Toledo Youth Orchestras have been in existence for over 66 years, starting out as a small group of friends meeting for fun, the organization grew into what we know today.

 Artistic Director / Philharmonic Conductor